Reporting and Remitting the Fuel Tax – Retail Dealers (Retailers)

 Contact us if you have any questions about filing a return concerning the fuel tax you collected from consumers.

-If you are a retail dealer operating a service station situated on an Indian reserve or in an Indian settlement in Québec, you are not required to collect the fuel tax when selling fuel to Indians, band councils, tribal councils or band-empowered entities, provided certain requirements are met.
-However, you must file a monthly return.
-For more information, see Retail Dealers Situated on a Reserve.
+If you are a retail dealer operating a service station situated on a reserve or in a First Nations settlement in Québec, you are not required to collect the fuel tax when selling fuel to First Nations members, band councils, tribal councils or band-empowered entities, provided certain requirements are met.
+However, you must send us information about these sales.
+For more information, see Retail Dealers on a Reserve or in a First Nations Settlement.

 If you failed to fulfill your fiscal obligations or filed an incomplete or inaccurate return, you can rectify your tax situation by filing a voluntary disclosure application.
 By doing so, you may be able to benefit from relief in respect of the penalties and interest prescribed under fiscal legislation.